We Believe Victims of Negligence Deserve

 Depending on the cause and nature of the accident, any of a number of parties may be responsible for a bucket truck accident.
 In every case, it is essential that the accident be thoroughly and objectively investigated as soon as possible in order to determine the potential causes and responsible parties.

-Those responsible for bucket truck accidents may include equipment manufacturers and suppliers, equipment owners, employers, premises owners, and others.
+Those responsible for bucket truck accidents may include:

-If you or someone you care about has been injured in a bucket truck accident, contact an experienced personal injury attorney in your area who can help you determine responsibility, and get you the compensation you need and deserve.
+If you or someone you care about has been injured in a bucket truck accident, contact experienced personal injury attorney Robert W. Kerpsack online or by calling our office in Columbus at (614) 766-2000 to begin building your case.
+The initial consultation is free.